• 24 hour numbers

 If you have any questions about your rights or responsibilities as a patient, you may discuss them with your primary care provider, other care provider, or with:

-MIT Medical’s Patient Relations Coordinator
+MIT Health’s Patient Relations Coordinator

 617-253-4976